Alkholy53/dobot-pick-and-place/README.md

 - Training process
 - Evaluation metrics
 - Model export

+### Custom Dataset Training
+The project demonstrates training on a custom dataset of color cubes from Roboflow.
+The training process includes:
+- Dataset preparation and annotation
+- Model fine-tuning
+- Performance evaluation
+- Real-time detection testing

 To train your own model:
 1. Prepare your dataset in YOLO format